handsomeboy/CS766/Active_Contours.md

 This external force term, called a _Gradient Vector Flow_ (GVF) fields, are dense vector fields derived from images by minimising an energy functional in a variational framework.
 The minimization is achieved by solving a pair of decoupled linear partial differential equations which diffuses the gradient vectors of a gray-level or binary edge map computed from the image.

 ### Gradient Vector Flow Field
+The overall approach is to define a  non-irrotational external force field, which is called the gradient vector flow (GVF) field.
+Using a force balance condition as a starting point (rather than a variational formulation), the GVF field replaces the potential force field in the regular snake equation, defining a new snake, which is called the GVF snake.
+The GVF field points toward the object boundary when very near to the boundary, but varies smoothly over homogeneous image regions, extending to the image border.
+The main advantages of the GVF field are that it can capture a snake from a long range-from either side of the object boundary-and can force it into concave regions.

+The GV